Archdiocese of New Orleans: Landmarks

-The best known church in the New Orleans Archdiocese is the historic St. Louis Cathedral fronting the Spanish Plaza de Armas, now Jackson Square, in the French Quarter.
-This church was originally built in 1718, shortly after the founding of the city.
-The modest building was destroyed by fire several times before the current structure was built between 1789 and 1794 during the Spanish domination.
+St. Louis Cathedral is located on Jackson Square in the French Quarter of New Orleans.
+It was originally built in 1718, shortly after the founding of the city.
+The church building was destroyed by fire several times before the current structure was built between 1789 and 1794 during Spanish rule.
 During renovations to the cathedral between 1849 and 1851, St. Patrick's Church, the second-oldest parish in the city, served as the pro-cathedral of the archdiocese.

 Parishes

 The 108 parishes of the archdiocese are divided into 10 deaneries.

 Schools

-There are 5 Roman Catholic colleges and over 20 high schools within the Roman Catholic Archdiocese of New Orleans.
-Many of the churches throughout the archdiocese have primary schools as well.